chuv13/vinnymarquez/_posts/2013-09-22-30-lessons-and-takeaways-from-being-30.md

 3.** You can&#8217;t please everybody so stop trying**.
 You can chase after success, but it&#8217;s better to chase after excellence. (some Rancho, anyone? :))

-2. **You can&#8217;t give something that you don&#8217;t have.**� You can&#8217;t teach something you know nothing about, and you definitely can&#8217;t tell others to go do things you didn&#8217;t do yourself.
+2. **You can&#8217;t give something that you don&#8217;t have.** You can&#8217;t teach something you know nothing about, and you definitely can&#8217;t tell others to go do things you didn&#8217;t do yourself.
 Take your credibility seriously.
 Walk the talk.

 1. **Live a thankful life. **Always be thankful.
 Dwell on the things that you are thankful for, and not on the things that you are lacking.